 On October 3, 1974, Rev. Demetrius Greschuk was consecrated a bishop at St. Josaphat.
 It was the first episcopal consecration held in this church.
 Bishop Greschuk, born in Innisfree, Alberta, had been ordained a priest by Bishop Neil in St. Josaphat Cathedral in 1950, and had worked for nine years as an assistant priest in this parish.
 At his episcopal ordination, Bishop Neil was the main consecrator assisted by Bishops Isidore Borecky and Andrew Roborecki.
 Of the sixteen bishops present, ten were of the Latin rite.
 The following year, Bishop Greschuk celebrated the 25th anniversary of his priesthood.

-When Bishop Demetrius Greschuk became the auxiliary bishop he felt that English services were necessary in order to keep people in the Ukrainian church.
-English language liturgy was first celebrated at St Basil’s then introduced to other Ukrainian churches in Edmonton and area.
+After the Second Ecumenical Council of the Vatican in 1965, living languages replaced Latin in Roman Catholic services and Ukrainian replaced Church Slavonic in Ukrainian Catholic services.
+When Bishop Demetrius Greschuk became the auxiliary bishop he felt that English services were necessary in order to keep people in the Ukrainian church; many members of the younger generations did not easily understand the Ukrainian language.
+The Divine Liturgy was first celebrated in English at St Basil Church and then introduced to other Ukrainian churches in the Edmonton area.

-Rev. Basil Laba, the Vicar-General of the Edmonton eparchy died in October 1976.
-His friend Patriarch Josef Slipyj arrived to celebrate the funeral services.
+Rev. Basil Laba, the Vicar-General of the Edmonton Eparchy died in October 1976.
+His friend, Patriarch Josef Cardinal Slipyj, arrived to celebrate the funeral services.

-Many of the parishioners were aging and a need was felt for a Ukrainian Seniors Home close to the Cathedral.
-The Ukrainian Catholic Brotherhood helped to organize the project for the senior’s home on behalf of the parish.
+Many of the original parishioners were aging and a need was felt for a Ukrainian seniors’ home close to the cathedral.
+The Ukrainian Catholic Brotherhood helped to organize the project for the seniors’ home on behalf of the parish.
 Nine houses and four lots were acquired for future use.
-The lots to the south of the Cathedral were purchased and construction of a large Seniors Home was initiated.
-In the fall of 1978, the parish built a residence for the Sisters Servants, and in the spring of 1979 construction began of a 116-room home for senior citizens, as well as an auditorium on the lower level for the use of the parish.
+The lots to the south of the cathedral were purchased and construction of a large seniors’ home was initiated.
+In the fall of 1978, the parish built a residence for the Sister Servants of Mary Immaculate, and in the spring of 1979 construction began for a 116-room home for senior citizens, as well as an auditorium on the lower level for the use of the parish.
 The Home was given a Ukrainian name “Verchovyna.”
-With a Parish Hall close by the use of Ukrainian National Home began to decline.
+With a Parish Hall close by, the use of Ukrainian National Home began to decline.
 In addition, many of the organizations that once had used its facilities had now disbanded or found other facilities.

 Rev. George Kowalsky died on May 16, 1980.
 He was succeeded by Bishop Demetrius Greschuk and Rev. W. Hupalo.

-St Josaphat Cathedral commemorated the millennium of Christianity of Ukraine in 1988 by erecting four mosaics inside the church.
+St Josaphat.
+Cathedral commemorated the millennium of Christianity of Ukraine in 1988 by erecting four mosaics inside the church.
 A mosaic of Christ was erected on the right side and that of the Blessed Virgin Mary on the left wall.
-Smaller mosaics of Volodymyr and Olha were placed in the front right and left front regions of the Cathedral.
-The Cathedral organized a youth rally and held a number of religious seminars dealing with the millenium of Christianity.
+Smaller mosaics of Saints Volodymyr and Olha were placed in the front right and left front regions of the cathedral.
+The cathedral organized a youth rally and held a number of religious seminars dealing with the millenium of Christianity.
 Pontifical Divine Liturgy was celebrated at the Agricom, attended by numerous bishops, priests, sisters and over 3,000 faithful.

 Rev. W. Hupalo served as pastor of the Cathedral from 1982.
 Rev. Basil Woloshyn served as pastor from 1985.
-In 1987 and 1888 the north side of the church was expanded with new enclosed stairs, a wheelchair access and an elevator.
-The church grounds were landscaped and the sidewalks were improved.
-In 1989 Renovations were made inside the church with the laying of a new floor.
+In 1987 and 1888, the north side of the cathedral was expanded with new enclosed stairs, a wheelchair access and an elevator.
+The cathedral grounds were landscaped and the sidewalks were improved.
+In 1989, renovations were made inside the church with the laying of a new floor.
 New pews were provided and new cupboards placed in the sacristy.
-In 1990 a new roof was provided for the cathedral.
+In 1990, a new roof was provided for the cathedral.

 On November 11, 1991, Most Rev. Bishop Myron was appointed the bishop of the Edmonton Eparchy.